Doritos: Flavors

 Doritos are sold in many countries worldwide in assorted flavors.
 They launched nationally in the United States in 1966, with only one flavor: Toasted Corn.
 The product proved successful, but additional market research revealed that many consumers outside the Southwest and West considered the chip to be too bland and not spicy enough for what was perceived as a Mexican snack.
 Frito-Lay therefore developed taco-flavored Doritos, which also became successful after they were introduced nationally in 1967.
-National distribution of nacho cheese-flavored Doritos began in 1972, and were also a hit.
-For a short period in the late 1970s, Sour Cream and Onion flavored Doritos were available, but were discontinued in the early 1980s.
-A Sesame seed flavored chip was also available for a short time in the late 1970s.
+National distribution of nacho cheese-flavored Doritos began in 1972, and they were also popular.
+In 1978, Sour Cream and Onion flavored Doritos were introduced, but were discontinued in the early 1980s.
+A Sesame seed flavored chip was also available for a short time during 1978-79.
+Around 1985, the original taco flavor recipe was altered to include a sour cream flavoring.
 In 1986, Cool Ranch Doritos made their debut and also became popular.
 Cool Ranch Doritos are sold under the name "Cool Original" in the UK and are called "Cool American" elsewhere in Europe, as ranch dressing is less common in those places.

 In the 1990s, in partnership with parent company PepsiCo's fast food brands, two new flavors of Doritos were introduced, Taco Bell's Taco Supreme (incorporating a "beef" flavoring that was quite different from the original 1960s "Taco" incarnation) and Pizza Hut's Pizza Cravers.
 After PepsiCo spun off its restaurant division in 1997, the flavors were simply renamed taco and pizza, respectively, with the pizza flavor discontinued in some markets.
 At around the same time, due to the popularity of Frito-Lay's Tostitos brand the unflavored Toasted Corn was briefly discontinued, then brought back.
 In 2008, the Taco Bell (complete with the brand name attached) flavor was temporarily re-released under the "Back by Popular Demand" label along with Four Cheese.

 In 1990, Jumpin' Jack Monterey Cheese flavored Doritos were introduced.
 This flavor was later discontinued.
 In 1995, Chester's Cheese Doritos were available for a limited time.
 This flavor introduced the familiar Cheetos flavor cheese on the typical Doritos tortilla chip.
 In 1997, Spicy Nacho was introduced.

 For a brief period in 2004, Doritos introduced new shape and form called "Rollitos", which were corn chips shaped into small tubes, like a regular triangular Dorito was "rolled" up.
 Rollitos flavors included Nacho Cheesier, Zesty Taco, Cooler Ranch and Queso Picante.
 In 2013, this idea was reintroduced and rebranded as "Dinamitas", or little sticks of dynamite.
 There are two varieties, a chili lime combo (similar to Takis Fuego), and the Mojo Criollo (Creole magic), a lemon-lime and garlic flavored rolled Doritos.
 Dinamitas differs slightly in style than Rollitos.
 Rollitos had the chips baked, the tube formed with an oil-submersible box press to fry.
 Currently it is rolled into a tube before the baking and frying, a much simpler process.